EAL-Engineering/student_projects/Slurm_v2/project_plan.md

     * Global helper commands (e.g., `sub_talys`, `sub_geant4`) to auto-generate SBATCH headers.
 3. **Containerized Environments (Apptainer):**
     * A "Lab Standard" container image (`lab-physics-v1.sif`) containing ROOT, Geant4, and custom `mvme` tools.

+### Architecture Decision: Apptainer vs. Integrated Image

+**Question:** Why use external containers instead of installing scientific software directly into the boot image?

+**Decision:** We will host the software stack in Apptainer containers on shared storage, rather than "baking" it into the Warewulf VNFS image.

+**Rationale:**

+1. **Boot Speed:** Keeps the VNFS OS image small (<500MB) for rapid PXE booting.
+Adding Geant4/ROOT would balloon the image to 4GB+, significantly slowing down node reboots.
+2. **Maintainability:** Allows us to update the scientific software (e.g., a new Geant4 version) instantly by replacing the `.sif` file, without needing to rebuild the OS image or reboot the entire cluster.
+3. **Performance:** The **20Gbps LACP interconnect** ensures that executing the container from the network storage has near-local performance, negating the traditional speed penalty of network shares.

 ---